-Irish secondary schools tend to vary greatly across the country, but I'm sure we can all agree that our education there didn't exactly cover everything it should have.
+Irish secondary school experience may vary across the country, but I'm sure we can all agree that our education didn't exactly cover everything it should have.

-There's certainly a few essential life skills that schools don't cover, that would've been helpful to learn as a teenager rather than suddenly being plunged into the adult world and figuring it all out alone.
+There's certainly a few essential life skills that schools don't teach you, that would've been helpful to learn as a teenager rather than suddenly being plunged into adulthood and figuring it all out alone.

-If schools offered a wider range of classes and subjects from the very beginning of your education, I firmly believe that the next generation would benefit from this hugely.
+If schools offered a wider range of classes and subjects from the very beginning of your education, the adult world may become less of a minefield for the next generation.

-I'm not saying these should become Leaving Cert subjects – if anything, they should be introduced to the classroom as a positive, non-examinable break from their regular subjects.
+I'm not saying these should become Leaving Cert subjects – if anything, they could be introduced to the classroom as a positive, non-examinable break from their regular subjects.

 These are some of the things that we could have all benefitted from learning about in secondary school.